juji-io/datalevin/README.md

 pod](https://github.com/babashka/pod-registry/blob/master/examples/datalevin.clj)
 for shell scripting.

-More information can be found in these articles and presentation:
+More information about our vision and design decisions can be found in these articles and presentation:

 * [Triple Store, Triple Progress: Datalevin Posited for the Future](https://yyhh.org/blog/2026/01/triple-store-triple-progress-datalevin-posited-for-the-future/)
 * [Achieving High Throughput and Low Latency through Adaptive Asynchronous Transaction](https://yyhh.org/blog/2025/02/achieving-high-throughput-and-low-latency-through-adaptive-asynchronous-transaction/)